TPLMaps/TPLMapsAndroidSdkSamples/README.md

 # TPL Maps Android SDK Samples

-An open source Android (Java) Native Library to incorporate/start Android Qibla Direction Activity in your Native Android Applcation.
+A Native Android SDK to integrate Vector 3D Maps in your Android Application Project.

 ## Configurations